Provision a Kubernetes cluster

 $ export KOPS_STATE_STORE=s3://$BUCKET_NAME

-suffix in the cluster name.
+Note the k8s.local suffix in the cluster name.
 It enforces the

 gossip-based DNS required to skip registering a public cluster